aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/hide-and-unhide-worksheets-in-a-workbook-in-vsto-and-aspose-cells/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-This article compares hiding and unhiding worksheets with VSTO, using either C# or Visual Basic, to performing the same task with Aspose.Cells, again using either C# or Visual Basic.
+This article compares hiding and unhiding worksheets with VSTO, using either C# or Visual Basic, **with** performing the same task with Aspose.Cells, again using either C# or Visual Basic.
 Aspose.Cells lets you work without Microsoft Excel installed.

 The steps to hide a worksheet are:

 1. Open a file.
-1. Get a worksheet.
+2. Get a worksheet.
-1. Hide the worksheet.
+3. Hide the worksheet.
-1. Save the file.
+4. Save the file.

 To unhide a worksheet again, simply toggle visibility on for the hidden sheet.

 The code samples below first show how to hide a worksheet.
 The first samples show the process with VSTO, using either C#, compared to using Aspose.Cells, again using either C#.

-The second set of code samples show the line used to unhide the worksheet in VSTO or Aspose.Cells.
+The second set of code samples **shows** the line used to unhide the worksheet in VSTO or Aspose.Cells.

 ## **Hiding Worksheets**
 Below are code samples for VSTO and Aspose.Cells that illustrate how to hide a worksheet in a workbook.

 ### **VSTO**
 {{< highlight csharp >}}